comaps/website/content/news/2025-04-25/2/index.md

 ---

-*Roman Tsisyk @rtsisyk has published his answer in team Zulip chat*, please read a copy https://git.omaps.dev/organicmaps/organicmaps/issues/10555#issuecomment-307106.
+*Roman Tsisyk @rtsisyk has published his answer in team Zulip chat*, please read a copy in [git.omaps.dev/organicmaps/organicmaps/issues/10555...](https://git.omaps.dev/organicmaps/organicmaps/issues/10555#issuecomment-307106).
 He proposes to bring Organic Maps under an established non-profit umbrella organization like the Software Freedom Conservancy or Software in the Public Interest.
 We welcome this move as we made the same suggestion in the Letter, and we've been considering non-profit umbrellas as a "home" for a potential community fork.
 So we will gladly join a working group Roman has suggested to form as a first step.

 ---

-*Viktor Govako @vng has posted his answer* in the Organic Maps Telegram chat (https://t.me/organicmaps/52328):
+*Viktor Govako @vng has posted his answer* in the Organic Maps Telegram chat ([t.me/organicmaps/52328](https://t.me/organicmaps/52328)):

 > - Roman took away my access to all key resources of Organic Maps without my consent and refused to return it back.
 Github blocking in March was also a result of his actions.